If you can’t pay your bill, your retailer may be able to help. Call them as soon as possible to find out how.

 If you don’t know where to start, a financial counsellor may be able to help.

 The Sustainable Payment Plans Framework is designed to help you and your retailer agree to a payment plan you can afford and that will help you pay the money you owe.

-Some retailers have agreed to follow the Sustainable Payments Plan Framework.
+Some retailers have agreed to follow the Sustainable Payments Plan Framework which covers residential customers.
 These retailers are: